How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 • Find out about their selling history - Ask them who they’ve sold to and, if possible, get a reference from another customer.

-• Request an onsite visit or factory tour - While this step is unnecessary, it is beneficial.
-You can hire a third party to visit the factory and do an inspection in person (Cosmo offers this service, BTW), or if you’re willing to spend more, fly in and do the inspection yourself.
+• Request an on-site visit or factory tour—While this step is unnecessary, it is beneficial.
+You can hire a third party to visit the factory and inspect it in person (Cosmo offers this service, by the way), or if you’re willing to spend more, fly in and inspect it yourself.

 Here is a summary of our full post on the best ways to avoid scams!